 - 3 garlic cloves

 - Preheat skillet or grill pan over med high heat.
-Cook chicken and veggies until cooked through and caramelized.
-Be sure to add more marinade if the pan gets too dry (in the end, the marinade should be all used up).
+Cook chicken and veggies until cooked through.
+See note.

 - Garnish with chopped green onion when serving.